evilmartians/lefthook/docs/mdbook/configuration/run.md

 - `{cmd}` - shorthand for the command from `lefthook.yml`.
 - `{0}` - shorthand for the single space-joint string of git hook arguments.
 - `{N}` - shorthand for the N-th git hook argument.

+> **Note:** Command line length has a limit on every system.
+If your list of files is quite long, lefthook splits your files list to fit in the limit and runs few commands sequentially.

 **Example**